jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Default: 2
 #    Max number of attempts to unload filament from toolhead when using
 #    buffer as ramming sensor.
+tool_homing_distance: 200
+#    Default: 200
+#    Distance in mm over which toolhead homing is to be attempted.
 tool_max_load_checks: 4
 #    Default: 4
 #    Max number of attempts to check to make sure filament is loaded into